ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/headings.md

 ## Demo

-Use toolbar dropdown to style a heading, or type # or more (depending on the heading level), followed by a space, to start a new heading with the {@link features/autoformat autoformatting feature}.
+Use the toolbar dropdown to style a heading, or type one or more `#` characters (depending on the heading level), followed by a space, to start a new heading with the {@link features/autoformat autoformatting feature}.

 {@snippet features/default-headings}